Cloud IVR: What It Is & 5 Benefits For Your Business

 Which Other Technologies Does Cloud IVR Work With?

 Cloud IVR works best when combined with other call and contact center technologies.
-Specifically, automatic call distribution (ACD), conversational AI, and intelligent call routing can be instrumental—along with IVR—in streamlining customer journeys.
+Specifically, automatic call distribution (ACD), conversation AI, and intelligent call routing can be instrumental—along with IVR—in streamlining customer journeys.

 CloudTalk’s solution features all those technologies and integrates with business tools like Zendesk, Salesforce, and more.
 This allows you to draw analytics from every part of your business and pour all that knowledge and insight into your communications.